 King Vortigern vs King Arthur

-For this faceoff, two icon warrior-kings fight, one ends in pieces – which character would it be?
+For this faceoff, two icon warrior-kings fight, and one ends in pieces – which character would it be?

 King Aethelwulf vs Chieftain Olav